abinit/abinit/doc/mkdocs-tutorials/base4.md

-allow the relaxation of atomic positions, but not the relaxation of lattice parameters (the lattice parameters along x or y must be considered fixed to the bulk value, while, for the z direction, there is no interest to allow the vacuum region to collapse !
+allow the relaxation of atomic positions, but not the relaxation of lattice parameters (the lattice parameters along x or y must be considered fixed to the bulk value, while, for the z direction, there is no interest to allow the vacuum region to collapse!

 The input file ~abinit/tests/tutorial/Input/tbase4_5.in is an example, while ~abinit/tests/tutorial/Refs/tbase4_5.out is a reference output file.
 The run might last one minute.

+{% dialog tests/tutorial/Input/tbase4_5.in tests/tutorial/Refs/tbase4_5.out %}

 The total energy after the first SCF cycle, when the atomic positions are equal to their starting values, is:

      ETOT  6  -6.2619738807344

 Note that the total energy of three aluminum atoms in the bulk, (from section 4.3, etotal24 multiplied by three) is

        -6.293994 Ha

-so that the non-relaxed surface energy, per surface unit cell (there are two surfaces in our simulation cell !) is
+so that the non-relaxed surface energy, per surface unit cell (there are two surfaces in our simulation cell!) is

-      0.016010 Ha = 0.436 eV .
+      0.016010 Ha = 0.436 eV.

 The total energy after the Broyden relaxation is: